CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### TEP VLAN Subnets Advertisement into BGP

-ESXi hypervisors build layer 2 oaverlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
+ESXi hypervisors build layer 2 overlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
 The undelaying IP fabric must be aware of each TEP device in the network.
 This is done by advertising the local Overlay TEP VLAN (TEP subnet) we created earlier into BGP.

-Use the `redistribute connected` command to inject the directly-connected routes into BGP.
+Use the `redistribute connected` command to inject the directly connected routes into BGP.
-This command can be used also with filtering to avoid unwanted/unnecesary subnets get into BGP.
+This command can be used also with filtering to avoid unwanted/unnecessary subnets get into BGP.
 For more information and commands. check [Route Filtering and Redistribution](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.

 {{< tabs "101rr0 ">}}
 {{< tab "NCLU Commands ">}}